mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 }
 </pre>

-Alternatively you could generate a separate data structure with the set of changed objects, and implement a serialize for that array of changed objects.
-But having to generate a C++ data structure for each data structure you want serialized is a huge pain in the ass.
+Alternatively you could generate a separate data structure with the set of changed objects, and implement a serialize function for that data structure.
+This can work, but it's a bit of a pain in the ass to have to generate an intermediate structure each time you want to do this.

-Eventually you want to walk several data structures at the same time and effectively write out a dynamic data structure to the bit stream.
-This is a really common thing to do when writing more advanced serialization methods like delta encoding.
-As soon as you do this, unified serialize no longer makes sense.
+Eventually you'll end up wanting to walk several data structures at the same time and write out a dynamic data structure to the bit stream.
+This is a common thing to do when implementing delta encoding.
+As soon as you do this, unified serialize functions no longer make any sense.

 One more point.
 The code above walks over the set of objects _twice_ on serialize write.
 Once to determine the number of changed objects and a second time to actually serialize the set of changed objects.
 Can we do it in one pass instead?
 Absolutely!
 You can use another trick, rather than serializing the # of objects in the array up front, use a _sentinel value_ to indicate the end of the array:

 <pre>
-bool write_scene_c( protocol2::WriteStream &amp; stream, Scene &amp; scene )
+bool write_scene_c( WriteStream &amp; stream, Scene &amp; scene ) {
-{
     for ( int i = 0; i &lt; MaxObjects; ++i )
     {